SMotaal/markup/packages/pseudom/README.md

 ---

-If you find pseu·dom suitable for your particular case, please don't hesitate to contribute to this project.
+If you find pseud·om suitable for your particular case, please don't hesitate to contribute to this project.
 If not, please let me know why.

 [package:repository]: https://github.com/SMotaal/markup/tree/master/packages/pseudom
 [changelog]: ./CHANGELOG.md